This is what we want to be known for

 The Son is the second person of the Godhead equal to the Father and the Holy Spirit who by His virgin birth came to earth as one person, fully God and fully man, and lived a sinless life.
 His death on the cross made atonement for man’s sin, evidenced by His bodily resurrection from the dead.
 He physically ascended to the right hand of God the Father, and He will return in power and glory.
 References : Romans 5:8, John 3:16, & Colossians 1:15-20.

 The Holy Spirit is the third person of the Godhead equal to the Father and the Son.
 He works to make men and women aware of their need for Jesus and provides them with the necessary power to live in accordance with the will of God.
 The Holy Spirit indwells every believer from the moment of their salvation, although His influence is experienced and enhanced as the believer yields control to Him.
 He equips every believer for the work of God through the giving of spiritual gifts.
 He is actively at work today bringing about spiritual, emotional, and physical healing.
 The Holy Spirit convicts us of sin, empowers us to live in holiness and equips us to fight the powers of darkness.
 He works interdependently with the Word of God to give wisdom and guidance for everyday life situations.
-References: John 14:16-17, 16:7-13, Acts 1:8, I Cor.
+References: John 14:12,16-17, John 16:7-13, Acts 1:8, Acts 3:1-10, I Cor.
 2:12, I Cor.
 12: 1-11, Gal 5:25, Eph.
 1:17, Eph.
 5:18, Eph.
 6:10-12.

 The ordinance of the Lord’s Supper (Communion) serves as a reminder and a testimony of Christ’s death on our behalf.
 We believe the communion elements represent His broken body and shed blood.
 Communion is reserved for believers in Jesus and should be participated in often.
 References: Luke 22:14-20, I Corinthians 11:23-26.

-We believe through baptism a person publically affirms their belief in Jesus’ and identifies with His death, burial, and resurrection.
-We encourage parents to dedicate their children to the Lord with full anticipation that they will be baptized when they are able to personally articulate their belief in Jesus.
-References: Luke 3:21-22, Romans 6:1-4, Matthew 28:19-20, Luke 2:4-22.
+We believe through baptism a person publicly affirms their faith in Jesus’ and identifies with His death, burial, and resurrection.
+We encourage parents to dedicate their children to the Lord with full anticipation that they will be baptized when they are able to personally articulate their faith in Jesus.
+References: Luke 3:21-22, Romans 6:1-4, Matthew 28:19-20.

 We believe Jesus is preparing a place for us and that He will literally come back again.
 We believe Heaven and Hell are real places, and at physical death, the believer enters immediately into eternal, conscious fellowship with the Lord and awaits the resurrection of his body to everlasting glory and blessing.
 At physical death, the unbeliever enters immediately into eternal, conscious separation from God and awaits the resurrection of his body to everlasting judgment and condemnation.
 References: John 14:2-3, Revelation 20:15, I Corinthians 15:20-21, I Thess.
 4:13-18.

-Andy Hansen, Don Cousins, Chris Willard, Michael Roque, Steve Sellers, Todd Harper, Tiago Azevedo
+Andy Hansen, Angel Alfonso, Chris Willard, Don Cousins, Steve Sellers, Tiago Azevedo, Todd Harper